axelarciniega/fs-journal/journal/03/questions.md

 02. How does `export` differ from `export default`?

-  > Export differ from Export Default due to the fact that Export is ysed to export values from a module, which you must specify for that value.
+  > Export differs from Export Default due to the fact that Export is used to export values from a module, which you must specify for that value.
 Export default on the other hand is used to export a single value , which does not need to have a specific name.

 03. What is Encapsulation?